levy5307/ClickHouse-Docker/README.md

 # ClickHouse-Docker

-Build env Dockerfile for ClickHouse
+Build env Dockerfile for ClickHouse in CentOS